The Short Answer

 Verifying Pre-rendering Works

-After building, test that pre-rendering worked:
+After building, verify it actually worked:

 - Check the HTML files: Open the generated